tbarker/5X-Crypto-Security-Guide/README.md

 We’re only trying to cover your “treasury”.
 The funds you don’t trade, and access every other month or so.

 I am not rich enough to need this.
 This is how I wish my wealthy friends would get themselves organised.
 If people like it, I'll expand it and offer properly worked out variations.
+Maybe vibe code an interactive wizard :)

 ## Assumptions